jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But, no matter how cheap anyone makes Industrial Age living, it's still outdated.
 Nature demands adaptation, not replication.
 That's why there's never been a time where the society of marketers, managers, and economists, defeated a nation of engineers, designers, and technicians.

 The lesson is, we lost our manufacturing base and a robust local supply chaing for no good reason at all.
-But we'll get them back, once more "Made In America."
+But we'll get them back, once we starting buying things "Made In America."
 Buying each other's products is also a great sign we're controlling our society's new Internet Age levers of power.

 I smile, thinking of all those bakers, tailors, designers, craftsmen, welders, and repairmen happily working on a new empowered Main Street from Windsor, Detroit, and the rest of the tragically called Rust Belt.